It takes a huge, diverse team of people to deliver Highland Adapts, many of which are taking action from within their own organisations…

 Climate hack: Anna is a big fan of ethical and sustainable fashion – buy a lot less, spend a bit more on ethically and sustainably sourced items and wear for longer

-Ben Leyson has many years of experience working for NatureScot, currently as an Operations Manager covering Highland.
+Ben Leyshon has many years of experience working for NatureScot, currently as an Operations Manager covering Highland.
 He is interested in solution focussed approaches to adapting to climate change by working in partnership with local communities, the public sector and private interests.

 NatureScot are the lead public body responsible for advising Scottish Ministers on all matters relating to nature.
 Their purpose is to promote, care for and improve our nature, to help people to enjoy nature responsibly, to enable greater understanding and awareness of nature and to promote its sustainable use.